abergs/docs-playground/src/guide/plans.md

 # Plans & Pricing
 Passwordless.dev offers different plans to meet your security needs.
-Free and paid plans are available to add security your projects, products, or product teams.
+Free and paid plans are available to passwordless authentication to your projects, products, or product teams.

 #### All Passwordless.dev plans will offer:
 * FIDO2 specifications for authentication.